thomasWeise/oa/metaheuristics/randomSampling/README.md

 The problem instances are again sorted by the size of their corresponding search spaces.
 We can again clearly observe that larger search spaces lead to worse scaled results.
-At least one of the reasons for this was already clear from the $\meanFEsMS$&nbsp;metric presented [@tbl:randomSamplingJSSP]:
-Larger instances mean slower FEs, which means a smaller total number of generated solutions.
+At least one of the reasons for this is that larger instances mean slower FEs, which means a smaller total number of generated solutions.

 If we compare the Gantt charts of the median runs of `rs` sketched [@fig:gantt_rs] with those of `1rs` in [@fig:gantt_1rs], we can observe a clear reduction of the space between the operations.
 While the schedules are still far longer than the lower bounds, they are significantly better than before.

 So far, we have focused only on end-of-run statistics, such as the mean end result quality.
 Let us now plot the progress that `rs` makes over time.
-In [@fig:progress_rs], we visualize the arithmetic mean of the best-so-far objective value achieved at each point in time during over the 23&nbsp;runs.
+In [@fig:progress_rs_T], we visualize the arithmetic mean of the best-so-far objective value achieved at each point in time during over the 23&nbsp;runs.
 We find that on all JSSP instances, the most progress is made during the first 20&nbsp;seconds of the runs.
 After about one minute of runtime, the improvements get smaller and less frequent.